seancdavis/seancdavis-com/www/src/blog/posts/2014-10-18-reverse-a-ruby-hash.md

 title: How To Reverse a Ruby Hash
 tags:
   - ruby
 description: It's nice and easy to reverse a ruby array.
 See how to easily convert a hash as well.
+image: /blog/default/default-blue-02.png
 ---

 It's easy to reverse a Ruby array.